vitmalina/w2ui-starter/README.md

-# TODO
-- use `import` to import modules
-- use native css nesting and variables

 # w2ui-starter

 If you are using w2ui and looking for a small, non-oppininated way to organize your code - look no further.
 This repo is small, modular, easily extensible boiler plate to build apps with w2ui.
 It uses `ES6 Modules`.